eyedeekay/eyedeekay.github.io/README.md

 #### Tue Mar 31, 15:04:40 EST 2020

 See, I told you I was pretty bad at blogging.
 Over 2 years.
 Lots of code though.

+#### Sun Oct 11, 04:08:56 EDT 2020

+Note to self: from now on, build the site with:

+`make all && make seed && git commit -am "Example commit message" && git push --all`